AkashFulari/JSCode-Minifier/README.md

 ### 2. Initialize the Project and Install Dependencies
-Initialize a new npm project and install the necessary dependencies:
+Initialize the project and install the necessary dependencies:

     npm install

 ### 3. Add Your JS File
-To minify your JavaScript code file, replace scripts/script.js with YOUR_JS_FILE.JS.
-Add your JavaScript code content into YOUR_JS_FILE.JS.
+To minify your JavaScript code file, replace `scripts/script.js` with `YOUR_JS_FILE.JS.` Add your JavaScript code content into `YOUR_JS_FILE.JS.`

 ### 4. Configuration
-Create a configuration file named webpack.config.js in your current git repository and add the following content:
+Create a configuration file named `webpack.config.js` in your current git repository and add the following content:

     // webpack.config.js
     const path = require('path');